lucasrla/papicu/README.md

 - A homepage that displays a brief introduction and the most recent blog posts in reverse chronological order
 - An about page located at `/about/`
-- Three sample blog posts
+- A few sample blog posts
 - An `RSS` feed
-- Support to [Open Graph](https://ogp.me/) images as [Twitter Cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/getting-started)

 Performance-wise: